A solvable extended logarithm of the Johnson homomorphism: Introduction

-While there have been many nilpotent approaches to $\mathcal{M}_{g,1}$, this paper suggests an approach from the solvability viewpoint.
-The point of constructing logarithms is that, starting from any solvable exponential $\phi \in \Aut_{\rm Lie}(\mathcal{L}^{\rm nil})$, we can find a solvable Lie group such that the exponential map $\mathrm{Exp}$ is diffeomorphic and the image contains $\phi$; accordingly, we can define the logarithm of $\phi$ to be $\mathrm{Exp}^{-1}(\phi)$; see Sections \ref{333}--\ref{99se33} for the details.
+While there have been many nilpotent approaches to $\mathcal{M}_{g,1}$, this paper suggests an approach from solvability.
+The point of constructing logarithms is that, starting from any exponential solvable $\phi \in \Aut_{\rm Lie}(\mathcal{L}^{\rm nil})$, we can find a solvable Lie group such that the exponential map $\mathrm{Exp}$ is diffeomorphic on its image and $\phi$ lies in its image; accordingly, we can define the logarithm of $\phi$ to be $\mathrm{Exp}^{-1}(\phi)$; see Sections \ref{333}--\ref{99se33} for the details.
 Furthermore, we suggest a procedure for computing $\mathrm{Exp}^{-1}(\phi)$ concretely in terms of the Baker-Campbell-Hausdorff (BCH) formula; see Section \ref{99414}.
 In Section \ref{33773}, we discuss little applications of the logarithms to topological invariants.

 \

 {\bf Conventional notation.} \ Let $\K$ be one of the fields $\Q,\R,\C$.
 By $\mathcal{L}$, we mean the free Lie algebra of rank $n \in \mathbb{N}$ over $\Q$.